 A quarterly newsletter that discusses the program.
 Read the latest issue.

 Before disposal of eligible records, an inventory of said records should be performed.
 The Board of Supervisors, Board of Aldermen, City Council, or other governing body, must authorize the disposal by recording the inventory, or a summary thereof, in its minutes.
 Consult the cover page of each set of records retention schedules for restrictions on disposal of records involved in litigation, investigations, or audit, or records created prior to 1940.

 Records Retention Schedule for Schools

 Records Retention Schedule for Community and Junior Colleges

-- Disposal of Court Records
+For Court Records

 The Disposal Authorization form is available here.
-Include in your request the type(s) of record you wish to destroy (e.g. “Circuit Court Case Files”), the span of dates of the records, the volume of records, and your postal mail address.
+Include in your request the type(s) of record you wish to destroy (e.g. “Circuit Court Civil Case Files”), the date span of the records, the volume of records, and your postal mail address.
 Upon approval, a disposal authorization will be mailed to the address included in your request.
 Approval from either your county’s Board of Supervisors or the appropriate court should also be obtained.

-Frequently Asked Questions
+Records Management Frequently Asked Questions